egnor/pivid/README.md

 * [kernel.org: Linux GPU Memory Management - PRIME buffer sharing](https://www.kernel.org/doc/html/v5.10/gpu/drm-mm.html#prime-buffer-sharing) - exporting GPU buffers as "dma-bufs"
 * [kernel.org: Video for Linux - Streaming I/O (DMA buffer importing)](https://www.kernel.org/doc/html/v5.10/userspace-api/media/v4l/dmabuf.html) - using "dma-buf" objects in V4L2
 * [hello_drmprime](https://github.com/jc-kynesim/hello_drmprime) - nice example of hardware H.264/H.265 sending to DRM/KMS with zero copy

-Notes on memory management:
-* GPUs have all kinds of memory architectures.
-(The RPi is simple, everything is in CPU RAM without dedicated GPU RAM.)
-* DRM/KMS requires you to define a "framebuffer", giving it one or more "buffer objects" (aka "GEM handles") (opaque int32).
-* "DRM-PRIME" is a fancy name for ioctl's (`DRM_IOCTL_PRIME_FD_TO_HANDLE` and vice versa) to convert GEM handles to/from "dma-buf" descriptors.
-* On the Pi, memory is simple, so buffers allocated anywhere (V4L2, DRM, etc) can be used anywhere else (shared via "dma-buf").
-* Of course you need to get the data format right.